Island Mountain Development Group (IMDG) embraces Corporate Social Responsibility.

-To that end, IMDG’s Leadership holds the company and its subsidiaries accountable for impacts on staff, stakeholders, the Tribal Council, FBIC community, the greater public, and local environments.
+IMDG’s Leadership holds the company and its subsidiaries accountable for impacts on staff, stakeholders, the Tribal Council, the tribal community, the greater public, and local environments.

 Pledging To Do More